 The Innovation Design Initiative (IDI) was established in April 2020 as a think tank under the direct control of the president, in order to contribute to the deliberation of management and R&D policies at the National Institute of Information and Communications Technology (NICT).

-IDI collects and analyzes information on ICT research and development, policies, and industry trends in Japan and overseas.
-Based on the results, IDI designs and proposes ICT strategies for a mid-to-long term perspective.
+The IDI collects and analyzes information on ICT research and development, policies, and industry trends in Japan and overseas.
+Based on the findings, it designs and proposes ICT strategies for a mid-to-long term perspective.